 Activity Levels

-Meanwhile, keep your cats active.
-Regular exercise will help reduce gas.
+Regular exercise can help reduce cat farts.
 You can encourage your cat to play by getting involved.
 Throw some toys, tease them with a laser, and shake a ribbon for them to bat and jump at.
-Some cats might even enjoy cat wheels if they're a bit more active!
 One other alternative for entertaining cats is to give them some catnip or CBD catnip spray.
-Catnip can stimulate a feline's body and mind.

 Visit a Veterinarian